 Ronit Kirchman is a composer, music producer, songwriter, singer, and multi-instrumentalist.
 She composes music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

-Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a unique cross-disciplinary understanding of storytelling and creative collaboration.
+Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a remarkable cross-disciplinary understanding of storytelling and creative collaboration.
 Ronit is the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.

 Ronit is an innovative violinist known for her virtuosity, continually expanding stylistic palette, and sonic range.
 She began playing at the age of four, and trained with some of the world’s finest violinists, including Erick Friedman, the protégé of Jascha Heifetz, and Zvi Zeitlin.
 In addition to the violin, Ronit plays an electric 7-string violin which extends below the cello range.
 She performs as a singer, guitarist, and on various other stringed instruments as well as computers, electronics, and percussion.
 Recent solo violin performances by Ronit can be heard on the scores for The Finest Hours, Now You See Me, Jessabelle, and the Emmy-nominated Ring of Fire, among many others.